Smissen/py-spy-executable-tutorial/py-spy101/step5.md

-## Additonal flags and options
+## Additional flags and options
-There are a lot more options you can use for all of the commands, that we did not get into in this tutorial but these can all be found using.
+There are a lot more options you can use for all of the commands that we did not get into in this tutorial, but these can all be found using.

 `py-spy record -h`{{exec}}